mohamedsaif/CognitivePipeline/README.md

 - 1 Face Cognitive Service (OPTIONAL)
 - 1 Azure Search Index (OPTIONAL)
 - 1 Azure AD (Or Azure AD B2C) tenant (OPTIONAL)
-- 1 Azure KeyVault (OPTIONAL)
+- 1 Azure KeyVault (OPTIONAL) - [GlobalSettings.cs]() is designed to allow fetching the settings from either the environment or Azure Key Vault.

-You need the following local.settings.json to run locally or set them up in Environemnt Vairalbes in the Function App configuration.
+You need the following local.settings.json to run locally or set them up in Environment Variables in the Function App configuration.

 ### CognitivePipeline.Functions